List of Child's Play characters: Jack Santos

-(played by Tommy Swerdlow) - Mike's partner who was also investigating Andy's babysitter's death.
-In the beginning of the first film, he was mostly the cop who drove Mike's car to chase Eddie Caputo in his van.
+(played by Tommy Swerdlow) - Mike's partner was also investigating Andy's babysitter's death.
+At the beginning of the first film, he was mostly the cop who drove Mike's car to chase Eddie Caputo in his van.
 He was also one of the police officers that believed Andy was the killer.
-During the end, he tried to show Mike that Chucky wasn't alive, but was nearly killed by him and then he believed that the Barclays and Mike were telling the truth.
+In the end, he tried to show Mike that Chucky wasn't alive but was nearly killed by him and then he believed that Barclays and Mike were telling the truth.
 He only appeared in the first film.

 Jade Kincaid

 (played by Katherine Heigl) - girlfriend, and later wife, of Jesse.
 Her uncle Warren is killed by Chucky and Tiffany early in the film.
 In the end, Jade shoots Chucky and she and Jesse leave the scene.
 She also appears with Jesse in another struggle with Chucky in a comic book continuation.
 Appears in Bride of Chucky.